To detect memory loss early:

 - Family Concern: Family members’ concern for their loved one’s memory will often arise in the mild to moderate stages of memory-loss.
-These concerns should be taken very seriously because they are often a sign of progressed disease.
+These concerns should be taken very seriously, because they are often a sign of progressing disease.

 - Short Screen Insensitivity: Patients with early stage memory loss will often score normally on common physician administered screens.
 These screens are often insensitive to early stage memory loss.
 A loss of more than one or two points on a screen should be taken as a warning sign.

 - Cardiovascular Disease

 - Changes in sleep and/or weight

 If the patient is experiencing any of the issues discussed above, especially when combined with a physical risk factor, a referral to MARS Memory-Health Network for a diagnostic assessment is indicated.

 Remember, early referral allows for early detection.
 Early detection provides the patient a distinct treatment advantage.

 Memory is a term used to describe a complex set of semi-independent brain systems that all have a similar function—to encode, store, and/or retrieve information.
 Memory systems are not localized to one area of the brain, rather they are located throughout the brain.
 Memory loss can arise from a variety of sources such as: hormone and/or vitamin imbalance, psychological states such as depression, trauma such as strokes, and diseases such as Alzheimer’s, among others.
 Each source of memory loss requires a different treatment.

 The process of successfully treating memory loss is the same as that of any progressive disease: